-A 1-2 page application may be submitted at any time using the "Application for Funding" button on the CTRI TRT website http://ctri.ucsd.edu/laboratory/Pages/default.aspx.
+An application may be submitted at any time using the "Application for Funding" button on the CTRI TRT website http://ctri.ucsd.edu/laboratory/Pages/default.aspx.
 Proposals will be reviewed by an HTS Assay Advisory Board composed of CTRI and CPCCG leadership.
-Current plans envision awarding 5-10 applications per year during the life of the NIH FOAs.
 It is highly recommended that prior to submission of an application, PIs should establish dialog with Dr. Thomas “T.C.”
-Chung, Director of Outreach and Project Manager (email@example.com) who will arrange discussion of the project, explore various options for assay design, and agree on the most suitable assay format with the appropriate HTS Assay Development or High Content Screening (HCS) Core Directors.
-The 1-2 page proposal should briefly describe the biology of the project, the proposed assay format, and the development plan with a timeline (including any resources required from CPCCG), the relevance and novelty of the target/assay to drug discovery, and the reasons why an HTS screen using the assay proposed is likely to be funded by the NIH.
+Chung, Director of Outreach and Project Manager (firstname.lastname@example.org) who will review your project, explore various options for assay design, and agree on the most suitable assay format with the appropriate HTS Assay Development or High Content Screening (HCS) Core Directors.

-- Novelty of the assay.
-Assays proposed must be “de novo” assays – i.e. where new reagents need to be generated to generate feasibility data.
+1. Novelty of the assay – assays proposed must be “de novo” assays – i.e., where new reagents need to be generated to generate feasibility data.
 (Slight reconfigurations of existing assays or commercially available assays will not be funded).

-- Relevance to drug discovery.
-The target of the assay should ideally be implicated in a disease or disease process and thus have a plausible clinical application.
+2. Relevance to drug discovery – the target of the assay should ideally be implicated in a disease or disease process and thus have a plausible clinical application.

-- Probability that the HTS assay meet the criteria for funding by NIH Special Emphasis Panel for the PAR-12-058 (R01) or PAR 12-059 (R21) Grant Applications.
-The proposed final HTS assay should fit the criteria outlined by the respective FOAs.
+3. Probability that the HTS assays meet the criteria for funding by NIH Special Emphasis Panel for PAR-12-058 (R01) or PAR 12-059 (R21) Grant Applications – the proposed final HTS assay should fit the criteria outlined by the respective FOAs.
 Preference will be given to those applicants that are at a more robust level of technical readiness.
 Applicants agree to lead an R01/R21 application and agree to work with the CPCCG team to generate the preliminary HTS data required for submission.

-For inquiries and availability, please send an email to email@example.com
+For inquiries and further information, please send an email to email@example.com